-For Unit 1 redfish stock (4RST Divisions), the July sentinel survey series (1995-2009) indicates a higher minimum biomass estimate between 1996 and 1999 (Figure 4).
-In 2000, there is a decrease in the minimum trawlable biomass index which is relatively stable up to 2007.
-The estimate of 2008 and 2009 show another slight decrease, leading to an estimate of 30 021 tons in 2009, which is the lowest value of the series.
+For Unit 1 redfish stock (4RST Divisions), the July sentinel survey series (1995-2010) indicates a higher minimum trawlable biomass estimate between 1996 and 1999 (Figure 4).
+From 2000, we see a constant decrease in the biomass index, down to the lowest value of the series in 2009 with 30 021 tons.
+In 2010, the minimum trawlable biomass estimate is increasing (primarily in 4S) to 41 283 tons but still remains among the lowest values of the series.

 As in earlier years, the redfish was concentrated for the most part in the channels of the Northern region of the Gulf (Figure 5).
-In July, good concentrations of redfish were found in the 3Pn Subdivision.
+In July 2010, some concentrations of redfish were found in 3Pn.
 This area is not part of the redfish stock of Unit 1 management (4RST) between the months of June to December.